wonderschool/mobile-coding-challenge/README.md

 * Prefer to use hooks
 * Use immutable data and js functional higher order functions (reduce, map, filter, etc) when possible
 * Make sure code is styled and linted. eslint and prettier has been set up.
 * import the data from `src/data/menu`.
-Treat this data as if it were from data you received from an API, however you do not need to do anything special to import it.
-  Store this data however you see fit.
+Treat this data as if it were from data you received from an API.Store this data however you see fit.
 * Do not use any third party state manager (ie. redux).
-You may use context api
+Please use context api.
-* Use `react-navigation` for navigation.
-It's already been set up in the project.
+* `react-navigation` for navigation has already been set up in the project, but feel free to handle navigation anyway you want.
+* Please treat this as if it's a greenfield project that is going to be worked on by multiple developers.

 ## Acceptance Criteria